plantain-00/select2-component/README.md

 --- | --- | ---
 data | [Select2Data](#select2-data-structure) | the data of the select2
 value | string | initial value
-update | (value: string) => void | triggered when user select an option
+disabled | boolean? | whether the component is disabled update | (value: string) => void | triggered when user select an option

 #### select2 data structure